 These movements produce a compression with the bony structures of the arm on which the muscle is inserted.

-The minor round muscle lesion leads to the appearance of pain in the back of the shoulder, this injury can occur in the fourth and fifth fingers, dysesthesia.
+The minor round muscle lesion leads to pain in the back of the shoulder; this injury can occur in the fourth and fifth fingers, dysesthesia.

-The movement of lengthening the arm upwards and backwards causes the pain to increase, which is a sign that helps the differential diagnosis.
+The movement of lengthening the arm upwards and backward causes the pain to increase, which is a sign that helps the differential diagnosis.

 Because of its location, in the group formed by the muscles that make up the rotator cuff, it is not possible to isolate the function of the minor round muscle.